nileshkr17/Authly/docs/security.md

 - [ ] Rate limiting is implemented to prevent abuse
 - [ ] Security headers are configured (HSTS, CSP, etc.)
 - [ ] Secure, HTTP-only cookies are used for token storage
+  > **Note:** Do _not_ use `localStorage` or `sessionStorage` for storing authentication tokens, as they are accessible via JavaScript and vulnerable to XSS attacks.
+Always use secure, HTTP-only cookies for token storage.
 - [ ] Input validation is working on all endpoints
 - [ ] Password requirements are enforced
 - [ ] Magic link expiration is set appropriately (15 minutes recommended)